cogniVibes/cognivibes.github.io/content/dev/04/cube.md

 How do we create a 3D cube?

-We are going to use the 3D co-ordinate system and start by assiging co-ordinates to the vertices of the cube.
+We are going to use the 3D co-ordinate system and start by assigning co-ordinates to the vertices of the cube.

 How do we rotate the cube?